GOA-UVa/rimopy/README.md

 - **coefficients**: Contains the coefficient data from the ROLO model.
 - **correction_factor**: Calculates the correction factor as stated in RIMO papers.
 - **spice_iface**: Encapsulates the access to functionalities from SPICE Toolbox.
-- **MoonData**: Contains MoonData class, which represents some of the needed data for the calculation of extraterrestrial lunar irradiance.
+- **types**: Contains types, like MoonData class, which represents some of the needed data for the calculation of extraterrestrial lunar irradiance.

 ![ModuleStructure UML Diagram](docs/ModuleStructure.png)